Learn With Jermaine—Subscribe Now!

 Asks:

-Week two hundred seventy-five was another week of learning.
+Week three hundred four was another week of learning.
 Looking forward to next week!

 Current Project: Reading books about entrepreneurs and sharing what I learned from them